Five Key Elements for Electrical Safety Hazard Reduction

 5. Performing an arc flash study and shock risk assessment

-In my article, recently published in Facility Safety Management, March 2018, I point out that safety programs can take years to develop.
+In my article Electrical Safety Hazard Reduction that was published in Facility Safety Management, March 2018, I point out that safety programs can take years to develop.
 Companies cannot afford to spend that much time developing those programs when lives are at stake.
 The goals in safety are to prevent injuries and fatalities as well as protect the equipment in the plants.
 Working toward these safety goals, employers can avoid OSHA citations and possible costly litigation proceedings and outcomes.
 Above all, employers will enable workers to go home to their loved ones at the end of the work day.

 The e-Hazard Safety Cycle™